ninja76/aws_elb_ssh/README.md

 1. gem install aws-sdk
 2. gem install trollop
 3. Copy config/config.rb.sample to config/config.rb and add your AWS Key info
+4. Optional - Usage of 'Name' tags not needed if using the prefix option

 ##Usage: